Night Boat: Legacy

 "Night Boat" has gained increasing recognition over time, with some labelling it one of the best songs in Duran Duran's catalogue.
 Alexis Petridis of The Guardian ranked it the 13th greatest Duran Duran song, while Stephen Thomas Erlewine of The A.V.
 Club placed it at number 15.
 In 2015, Rhodes selected "Night Boat" as one of his ten favourite Duran Duran tracks in a feature for Stereogum.
-In 2005, the author Steve Malins in his biography of Duran Duran commented on the song's longevity, stating that Rhodes' analogue synthesisers still sound "warm and organic" twenty years after the track's release.
+In 2005, the biographer Steve Malins commented on the song's longevity, stating that Rhodes' analogue synthesisers still sound "warm and organic" twenty years after the track's release.
 In 2023, Roger Taylor reflected on its complexity, calling it "a pretty deep and epic piece of music".

 Duran Duran performed "Night Boat" live earlier in their career and brought it back for their 2004 reunion tour.
 In 1998, Le Bon performed the song in London with the Smashing Pumpkins, taking the lead on a dark, thunderous cover of the already moody track.
 After a long gap, it was revived during a Halloween show in Las Vegas in 2022.
 In 2023, the band recorded a new version of the track, retitled "Nightboat", for their Halloween-themed album Danse Macabre.
 Le Bon described it as one of the songs that "fit into the darker side of things", which he said qualified it for inclusion on the album.
 Reesman described this version as more ethereal and creepy, noting that it became the dramatic opening number in their live sets.